At the moment the four best places to test autosomal DNA in alphabetical order are:

-If you test at Ancestry.com or 23andme, you can take your results and upload them to Family Tree DNA and see your matches there for free plus get their full tools for a small price.
-Whichever one you use, upload the results to GEDmatch.com in order to compare to people who have tested elsewhere and get some different and perhaps better ancestry composition results.
-You can benefit science and get some more information and another view of your ancestry composition by uploading your results to DNA.land (see my blog post about that site) and MyHeritage.com is also taking DNA uploads and now is doing DNA testing (to be reviewed soon).
+If you test at Ancestry.com or 23andme or MyHeritage, you can take your results and upload them to Family Tree DNA to see your matches there for free plus get their full tools for a small price ($19).
+Whichever one you use, upload the results to GEDmatch.com in order to compare to people who have tested elsewhere as well as get some different ancestry composition results.
+You can benefit science and get some more information and another view of your ancestry composition by uploading your results to DNA.land (see my blog post about that site).
+MyHeritage.com is also taking DNA uploads of other companies’ test results with a small fee to see your matches.

 The ISOGG wiki has an excellent article about DNA testing here: